py4dstem/py4DSTEM/README.md

 py4DSTEM supports many different modes of 4DSTEM analysis.
 The tutorials, sample code, module, and function documentation all provide more detailed discussion on some of the analytical methods possible with this code.
-More information can also be found at [https://arxiv.org/abs/2003.09523](https://arxiv.org/abs/2003.09523).

-# Installation
+# py4DSTEM Installation

 The recommended installation for py4DSTEM uses the Anaconda python distribution.
-First, download and install Anaconda.
-Instructions can be found at www.anaconda.com/download.
+First, download and install Anaconda: www.anaconda.com/download.
+If you prefer a more lightweight conda client, we recomment Miniconda: https://docs.conda.io/en/latest/miniconda.html.
-Then open a terminal and run one of the following sets of commands:
+Then open a conda terminal and run one of the following sets of commands:

 **For x86 CPUS e.g. INTEL, AMD processors**
 ```